gpadem/Yoga_Class_Analysis/README.md

 * **Body pose detection** with MediaPipe;
 * **Pose classification** with machine learning or neural networks.

-To go from the body part positions to person and camera-independant representation, we calculate angles between imporant body parts
+To go from the body part positions to person and camera-independant representation, we calculate angles between imporant body parts, like *shoulder → elbow ← wrist*.

 ## Important files in this repository
 - **data_collection**: